When you begin your career as a football trader, you need to understand exactly how betting exchanges work.

 Billing itself as the more "advanced trading platform", Smarkets is preferred by some betting traders due to the fact it has a low commission rate of just 2%.

-Along with being a top sports exchange, Smarkets also allows users to back and lay bets on current affairs, politics and popular culture.
+As well as being a top sports exchange, Smarkets also offers back and lay bets on current affairs, politics and popular culture.